 The Real Thing

-It's not what you have been drinking.
+It’s not what you have been drinking.
 The real Real Thing is more expensive and harder to find.
-Until I spotted it yesterday, previous options included traveling to Mexico, shopping at Mexican markets in town, and Cub Foods.
+Until we spotted it yesterday, previous options included traveling to Mexico, shopping at Mexican markets in town, and Cub Foods.
 Yes, at least in St. Paul, the Cub Foods nearest to me has devoted a large section to international items including a selection of unusual beverages where tall bottles of Mexican Coke sell for more than two bucks.
 It also turns out that Coke does make a cane sugar variation domestically, but only for a short production run before Passover when they produce a fully kosher version.
-I have been unsuccessful finding this due to bad timing on my part.
+We have been unsuccessful finding this due to bad timing on our part.

 So, Whether you prefer “the right one baby” or would rather “have a Coke and a smile”, the sugar options are beginning to open.
 Even Pepsi recently released a cane sugar version of their flagship product as well as Mountain Dew.
 If the buying public pays attention and continues to buy products according to their desires, perhaps the big soft drink manufactures will recognize the appeal of traditional ingredients.
 In the mean time, check out sugar Coke from Mexico.
 You don’t know what you are missing, amigo!